dwhswenson/hyperblazer-net/_drafts/cocktail-deuxieme-confinement.md

 After washing glass with the absinthe, shake other ingredients over ice and serve in cocktail glass.

-It's a much happier and sunnier drink that its name and autumnal creation time would suggest.
+It's a much happier and sunnier drink than its name and autumnal creation time would suggest.
 I hope you can enjoy it any time your spirits could use a boost.